Evergreen State College

-The Evergreen State College is a public liberal arts college in Olympia, Washington.
-Founded in 1967, it offers a non-traditional undergraduate curriculum in which students have the option to design their own study towards a degree or follow a pre-determined path of study.
+The Evergreen State College is a public liberal arts college in Olympia, Washington, United States.
+Founded in 1967, and offering classes in the fall of 1971, it offers a non-traditional undergraduate curriculum in which students have the option to design their own study towards a degree or follow a predetermined path of study.
 Full-time students can enroll in interdisciplinary academic programs, in addition to stand-alone classes.
 Programs typically offer students the opportunity to study several disciplines in a coordinated manner.
 Faculty write substantive narrative evaluations of students' work in place of issuing grades.

-Evergreen's main campus, which includes its own saltwater beach, spans 1,000 acres of forest close to the southern end of the Puget Sound.
+Evergreen's main campus, which includes its own saltwater beach, spans 1,000 acres of forest close to the southern end of Puget Sound.
 Evergreen also has a satellite campus in nearby Tacoma.
-The school offers a Bachelor of Arts in Liberal Arts and Bachelor of Science, Master of Environmental Studies, Master in Teaching, Master of Public Administration, and Master of Public Administration in Tribal Governance.
+The school offers the Bachelor of Arts, Bachelor of Science, Master of Environmental Studies, Master in Teaching, and Master of Public Administration degrees.

 Evergreen was one of many alternative colleges and programs launched in the 1960s and 1970s, often described as experiments.
-While the vast majority of these have either closed or adopted more mainstream approaches, Evergreen is pursuing its mission, although enrollment is declining.
+While the vast majority of these have either closed or adopted more mainstream approaches, Evergreen continues to teach a non-traditional curriculum.
+The college experienced enrollment declines in the late 2010s but had record growth between 2022-2023 and school years 2023-2024 and four straight years of enrollment growth as of the 2024-2025 school year.